|Rules of Operation|

 l) Referees and Assistant Referees will be paid by the Home Team before the game is played.

 Any player selected to play in a representative match or any other match, arranged by the League, and without good and sufficient cause, refuses to comply with the arrangements of this League, to play the match or fails to play in a said match, be adjudged to have been guilty of misconduct.
 Any Club Official proven to have encouraged or instructed a player to commit a breach of instruction or rule, shall deemed guilty of committing an offense.

 m) Each team may dress and include on the team list up to twenty-five (25) players and must start eleven (11) players.

 Referees must report all Game Results and Goal Scorers to the appropriate Division Co-Ordinators on the day of the game.
 See Referee Guidelines.

 a) All players in the Pacific Coast Soccer League shall be registered on Canadian Soccer Forms, to be obtained from the British Columbia Soccer Association Registrar, Washington State Soccer Association, or Oregon State Soccer Association.

 b) Player registration forms must be filed with and registered by the Pacific Coast Soccer League Registrar, who in turn will forward same to the B.C.S.A.
-Registrar not later than four (4) days after receipt of same.
+Registrar.

 d) Clubs must declare not more than twenty-five (25) players for League play and have a minimum of 16 signed players.